PennRobotics/ShureDroid/README.md

 ### Build

-_You could refer to the 452 repo, which simply states:_
+_You could refer to the 452 repo, which has been adapted for this repo:_

 ```sh
 git clone https://github.com/PennRobotics/ShureDroid.git